ericywl/sutd-coin/README.md

 object maintains a list of tails whenever a block is added.
 This list is used afterwards to find a chain that has the longest length in terms of blocks - the shorter chains are "removed", resolving the fork.
 If chains of similar length are found, we simulate a pseudo **proof of work** by summing the hash values in a chain to determine which chain to accept ie. the chain with the lowest cummulative hash will be accepted.

+We can also see fork resolution in action when running `sudo ./main.sh -m NUM`.
+Since multiple miners are competing, there will be occasions where two (or more) miners mine a new block at the same time, thus requiring fork resolution.

 ## Transaction Resending Protection